-- SIP Domain. - Logical/physical Location that can be occupied by SIP Entities. - SIP Entities corresponding to Communication Manager, Avaya SBCE and Session Manager. - Entity Links, which define the SIP trunk parameters used by Session Manager when routing calls to/from SIP Entities. - Routing Policies, which define route destinations and control call routing between the SIP Entities. - Dial Patterns, which specify dialed digits and govern which Routing Policy is used to service a call.
+- SIP Domain. - Logical/physical Location that can be occupied by SIP Entities. - Adaptation module to perform dial plan manipulation. - SIP Entities corresponding to Communication Manager, SBCE and Session Manager. - Entity Links, which define the SIP trunk parameters used by Session Manager when routing calls to/from SIP Entities. - Routing Policies, which define route destinations and control call routing between the SIP Entities. - Dial Patterns, which specify dialed digits and govern which Routing Policy is used to service a call.